deepaksabat/Speech-to-Text-and-Text-to-Speech-Conversion/README.md

 # Speech-to-Text-and-Text-to-Speech-Conversion-

-speech2text
+speech2text,
-scraper
+scraper,
-web_speech2text
+web_speech2text,
-speak
+speak,
-GUI STT
+GUI STT,

 Use Google Speech Recognition API to convert your speech into text Google Speech recognition automatically recognizes your spoken words and display them in the form of text.

 Prerequisites: